weiliddat/twired/readme.md

 When a codebase evolves to make use of distributed computing, they often have to change how code is written and structured.
 What used to be a simple function call is turned into `createTask`, `runTask`, `collectTask` calls, often split up into different directories and utilities.

 This makes your codebase increasingly hard to understand, slow to debug, and difficult to develop.
-When you have hundreds of `createTask`, `runTask`, and `collectTask` calls, that's when you'll look to a framework or different system for answers.

-However, most of these systems require a lengthy migration process, to rewrite and migrate your currently running tasks into a new system.
+You probably adopt different systems or services for different characteristics and guarantees, multiplying the surface area for developers to understand — hundreds of `createTask`, `sendMessage`, `startJob`, each probably using the same (hopefully?) underlying functions nested deep inside wrapped calls and workers.

 This library is written as an answer to this problem.

-Get back the experience of writing simple function calls with semantic clarity and type safety.
-Use your existing jobs, queues, messages.
-Use your existing deploy pipeline.
+Experience again writing simple function calls with semantic clarity and type safety.

+Port your existing job systems, message queues, run times to an executor you can write in an afternoon.
+Re-use all of your existing infrastructure, and test them side-by-side!

+Run the same functions with different guarantees and characteristics depending on the environment and needs!

 ## Summary